 Premises Liability

 Slip and fall accidents, dog bites, or injuries at stores or apartment complexes are premises liability cases.
-We will work to prove that the property owner knew, or should’ve known, about the danger and didn’t fix it, building a case for compensation.
+We will work tirelessly to prove that the property owner knew, or should’ve known, about the danger and didn’t fix it, building a case for fair compensation.

 Medical Malpractice